adrianjhpc/cirrus-website/access/index.md

 will get the most out of access to Cirrus and will help us to make sure that Cirrus can support the research you wish to undertake.

-### Other UK Research Councils and Academic Researchers outside UK
+### Other grant awarding bodies and researchers outside the UK

+* [Grant Access](grant.html): Larger amounts of time and storage for lifetime of research grant

 Please contact the [Cirrus Helpdesk](/support/) in the first instance to discuss access to Cirrus.